 A phenomenal point to point or out and back ride between two iconic mountain towns.
-The trail description begins at the Stephen C. West Ice Arena then travels south and east up Indiana Gulch to Boreas Pass Road
+The trail description begins in Breckenridge then travels up French Gulch to Boreas Pass Road

 .
 After crossing Boreas Pass, descend wicked-fast singletrack and traverse a smooth, flowy flume trail before a final, technical push into Como.

 This description requires a shuttle.
 Drive time from Breckenridge to Como is around an hour.
 The Como Depot is a great place to leave a vehicle.
 There is also a small pull off near the historic round house that can be used as shuttle vehicle parking.

 This ride can test wayfinding skills as well as legs, so bring a good map.
 The ride also covers a lot of ground and crosses windswept Boreas Pass.
 Bring adequate clothing as weather can change rapidly and shuttle vehicles may be far away.

 This ride is a challenging, but fun out and back.
 As with many area rides, multiple, alternate routes abound.

 As of summer 2021 Indiana Gulch has been regraded for forest health activities and is in very rough condition.
 This route is not recommended to Boreas Pass Road